hardbyte/rpython-post/readme.md

 ```

-Now we get to the main event, the hot loop.
+Now we get to the main event, the hot loop, the VM engine.
 Hope I haven't built it up to much, it is
 actually really simple!
 We loop until the instructions tell us to stop (`OP_RETURN`),
 and dispatch to other simple methods based on the instruction.